 Record of hiring training completion shall be kept by the Director of Human Resources.

-Hiring training must be completed once per semester.
+Hiring training must be completed once per calendar year.

 The Hiring Committee shall select a Chair prior to the commencement of the interviews.
 Unless extenuating circumstances exist, the Chair should be a direct supervisor of the position being hired, or the Executive into whose portfolio the position falls.
-The Chair's responsibility is to:
+The Chair's responsibility during the interview is to:

 Facilitate the interview.